Rivrs-OSS/wiki-epicworld/gameplay/the-classes/bard.md

 ---
-description: Find here all the information concerning the Bard class.
+description: Find all of the information concerning the Bard class here.
 ---

 # 🎼 Bard